-AR teams that have decided to use the Zero Fee approach have saved over 50% on the cost of receivables.
+AR teams that have decided to use the Zero Fee approach have saved B2B Payments Platform on the cost of receivables.

 But there are several other features, too.
 It can be helpful to review a platform's security measures (we use tokenization and blockchain technology), comprehensive customization, smart lockboxes, and more.